daaniimb/synthetic-cybersecurity-log-dataset/README.md

 ---

 ## 🚀 Need More Data?
 Choose Your Pack!
-If you are running heavy load tests, training AI models, or benchmarking high-throughput platforms (like Tinybird, Devo, or ClickHouse), 100 logs won't be enough.
+If you are running heavy load tests, training AI models, or benchmarking high-throughput platforms, 100 logs won't be enough.
 We offer flexible packages tailored to your project scale:

 ### 📊 Pricing & Packages
 * **📦 Starter Pack (10,000+ rows):** **€29** — Perfect for quick schema testing and local script validations.